saliormoon/Cookbook/recipes/RunningInDockerContainers.md

 which is a simple game guessing animals or things.
 It learns while playing and stores the learned information in an ArangoDB instance.
 The game is written using the express framework.

 Note: You need to switch to the docker branch.

-It has the two components
+The game has the two components

 * front-end with node.js and express
 * back-end with ArangoDB and Foxx